Get “under the skin” of Morocco with us in our gardens, kitchens and spa or on excursions in the town or countryside.

-Around and Near the Town
+Culture in and near the Town

 The Herbalist’s Stall Learn to identify, use and recognise good quality spices for use in cookery as well as an unusual selection of natural remedies and cosmetics.

-Visits to the Mountains
+Visit the Mountains

 Walking in the Atlas Mountains